 The Museum has a small shop that stocks items that we hope will be of interest to our visitors.
 We have a number of locally produced books that help tell the story of Beccles and the surrounding area.
 Some of them are listed below.
-Proceeds from all sales all help support the Museum and it is an important source of income for us.
+Proceeds from all sales help support the Museum and it is an important source of income for us.
+Should you wish to purchase an item but either the museum is closed or you cannot visit in person then please email: email@example.com who should be able to help you.

-It is the policy of the Museum to support books with a local historical content, and it is our intention to produce and publish at least one book every two years.
+It is the policy of the Museum to support books with a local historical content, and we try to produce and publish at least one new book every two years.

 The Clockmakers of Beccles by James Woodrow - Price £4.25 (GBP)